All content here is licensed under the Creative Commons BY-NC-SA license.

 - Content that is in the public domain.

-By submitting content to http://www.ifixit.com, you give iFixit nonexclusive rights to republish and relicense the work. iFixit may use the material and can license it to other parties without prior consent from the original author.
+When you submit original content to iFixit, you retain the copyrights and can use your content in any way you like, including for commercial purposes and distributing it to other sites.
+By submitting original content to ifixit.com, you give iFixit nonexclusive rights to republish and relicense the work. iFixit may use the material and can license it to other parties without prior consent from the original author.

 The Creative Commons organization was created by a group including Lawrence Lessig, a legal scholar (and long-time iFixit user!) who solved the need to provide a flexible open content licensing in situations like ours, where we want our content to be as free as possible.